 This year one line of cars that attracted that level of buzz has one entering production and one concept car.
 The Audi e-tron line shown at this year’s show included the e-tron SUV and the Audi GT Concept.

-Both cars have already attracted a following, but in the e-tron GT, Audi claims it will nearly double the performance speed of a Tesla model S while matching the famous Tesla range.
+Both cars have already attracted a following, but in the e-tron GT, Audi claims it will nearly double the performance speed of a Tesla Model S while matching the vast Tesla range.

 Keep reading to learn more about the Audi GT e-tron.

 A concept car is also known as a prototype or show car.
 It features innovative technology, or mobility concepts, or designs for tomorrow.
 These are cars that are not just designed on paper but physically constructed to see if they can be put into production safely and profitably.

 Many of these cars never make it any further than this stage or stall out in this stage for many years.
 Audi’s test runs on the e-tron series has gone much further and faster.